Pakistan police allege 2 clerics raped boy in seminary

-MULTAN, Pakistan (AP) — Pakistani police arrested two clerics for allegedly raping a 10-year-old boy in a religious school in eastern Punjab province, officials said Sunday.
+MULTAN, Pakistan (AP) — Pakistani police arrested two Muslim clerics for allegedly raping a 10-year-old boy in a religious school in eastern Punjab province, officials said Sunday.

 Chaudhry Imran, a spokesman for the Khanewal district police, said the attack happened Saturday when the boy’s uncle went to visit his nephew and arrived to find him being raped by a cleric in a side room of the school while another cleric waited.